eh-dub/woobles/README.md

 After the shaping and coloring of the Woobles, I select a particular region of the image.
 I liked the regions where you cannot see an entire Wooble because it directs attention towards the interaction between Woobles.
 In the case of the image at the top of this post, it is roughly the bottom left quadrant of the image.

 Everything until this point was done in Haskell using the diagrams library.
 The final touch was to add some Gaussian noise to give the piece materiality.
-I used the freely available [imagemagick](https://www.imagemagick.org/) program and the exact command can be found in the [repo](https://github.com/asweingarten/woobles).
+I used the freely available [imagemagick](https://www.imagemagick.org/) program and the exact command can be found in the repo in `addNoise.sh`.